Codecademy/docs/content/dart/concepts/loops/loops.md

 ## forEach Loop

-The for-each loop iterates over all elements in some container/collectible and passes the elements to some specific function.
+The forEach loop iterates over all elements in a container or collection and invokes a specified function for each element.

 #### Syntax